AnjaneyuluBatta505/python-tutorial/regex-module/problems.md

 59. Match a negative number.
 60. Validate a Belgian VAT number.
 61. Extract the subdomain from a URL.
-62. Match a time in the format HH:MM
+62. Match a time in the format HH:MM.

-    .
 63. Validate a Russian passport number.
 64. Extract all non-alphanumeric characters from a text.
 65. Match a date in the format MM/DD/YYYY.